 When planning out-of-competition testing, the TA/SCA could consider testing minors only at a location where an athlete representative (of adult age) is present e.g., a training venue.
-However, it is recommended that the SCP team consists of at least two members when testing a minor and both SCP members are present from the point when initial contact is made with the minor until the conclusion of the sample collection session.
+In addition, as a noted in Chapter 2 above, for in-competition and out-of-competition sample collection, the SCP team must consist of at least two members when testing a minor and both SCP should be present from the point when initial contact is made with the minor until the conclusion of the sample collection session.
+It is also important to remember that when an athlete who is a minor is providing a urine sample, the second member of the SCP team must observe the DCO/Chaperone who is observing the passing of the sample (i.e., the second member of the SCP team is observing the DCO/Chaperone but not the athlete).